 What Are Thermoforming Films?

-Thermoforming films are thin plastic or polymer sheets that become moldable when heated.
+Thermoforming Films are thin plastic or polymer sheets that become moldable when heated.
 Once these films are heated, they form a specific shape using vacuum or pressure.
 Typically, it is used for wrapping perishable food items such as chicken pieces, cheese, sausages, & more.
 These films can be rigid, semi-rigid, or flexible.

-Here, Bagla Group also offers types of thermoforming films for packaging meat, seafood, dairy, ready-to-eat meals, and many other perishable food products.
+Here, Bagla Group also offers types of Thermoforming Films for packaging meat, seafood, dairy, ready-to-eat meals, and many other perishable food products.

 Why Do Thermoforming Films Matter in Food Packaging?